danleyb2/tensorflow1.15-ubuntu22.04-gpu/README.md

 docker build -t platerecognizer/alpr-gpu:base .
 ```

-> You could also mnually run the builder container with `--gpus all` on the default(`runc`) runtime then copy the TensorFlow wheel into the release image.
+If you don't wan't to change the default runtime, manually run the builder image with `--gpus all` on the default(`runc`) runtime, build the TensorFlow wheel then copy it into the release image.